Foreign involvement in the Syrian civil war: Hezbollah

 In the 2015-18 period of the war, Hezbollah was involved in the Daraa Governorate campaign, the Battle of Zabadani (2015), Aleppo offensive (October–December 2015), Northern Aleppo offensive (2016), Wadi Barada offensive (2016–17), Aleppo offensive (June–August 2016), Daraa offensive (June 2017), Qalamoun offensive (July–August 2017), 2017 Abu Kamal offensive, Central Syria campaign (2017), the Beit Jinn offensive (2017–18), and the East Hama offensive (2017).

 In September 2017, a Hezbollah commander said the group has 10,000 fighters in southern Syria ready to confront Israel.

 Iraq

 The Iraqi Government has sent Assad financial support since 2011.
 Iraq has opened its airspace for use by Iranian planes ferrying support to the Syrian government, and has granted passage through Iraqi territory to trucks bound for Syria carrying supplies from the Iranian Revolutionary Guards.
 The Iraqi government has signed a deal to provide Syria with diesel fuel.
 Iraq has struck ISIL in Deir ez-Zor several times.
 In December 2018, the Syrian government officially gave Iraq the green light to strike ISIL inside Syrian territory without first asking permission.

 Egypt

 Since the ouster of Mohamed Morsi in 2013, Egypt has been supportive of Assad, and President Abdel Fattah el-Sisi has expressed open support for Assad against ISIL.
-However, according to the Andalou Agency, on June 30, 2020, Egypt deployed 150 troops to Idlib.
+However, according to the Anadolu Agency, on June 30, 2020, Egypt deployed 150 troops to Idlib.
 Egypt had been discussing this possibility since 2018.